LinkedIn Recommendation Widget for Websites - Poper

 3. 03

-Paste the one-line script tag into your homepage, about page, services page, or portfolio page.
-Works on WordPress, Squarespace, Wix, Webflow, Framer, Ghost, Next.js, and any HTML stack.
-When you receive a new LinkedIn recommendation, paste it once into the Poper dashboard and every embed updates automatically across every page.
+Paste the Poper embed snippet into a supported homepage, about page, services page, or portfolio page.
+When you receive a new LinkedIn recommendation, add it in the Poper builder and publish through the normal flow.

 Works everywhere